-The Head of Year (HEAD OF YEAR) is responsible for students with newly diagnosed medical conditions even when these are not formally diagnosed:
+The Head of Year is responsible for students with newly diagnosed medical conditions even when these are not formally diagnosed:

-- If a student in their year who has been newly diagnosed with a medical condition, a student returning from a period of hospitalisation or where needs have changed, within two weeks of notification they will arrange a meeting together with parents, healthcare professionals, other agencies, SENDCO, R Cook (if a Buildings Risk Assessment is required) and/or other relevant staff as necessary. - They will then decide if an IHP (even if it is not diagnosed at present) is required or a PEEP or parental consent for medication is needed and follow the process outlined in the HEAD OF YEAR role above.
+- If a student in their year who has been newly diagnosed with a medical condition, a student returning from a period of hospitalisation or where needs have changed, within two weeks of notification they will arrange a meeting together with parents/carers, healthcare professionals, other agencies, SENDCO, Mr S Millington (if a Buildings Risk Assessment is required) and/or other relevant staff as necessary. - They will then decide if an IHP (even if it is not diagnosed at present) is required or a PEEP or parental consent for medication is needed and follow the process outlined in the Head of Year role above.